daudierd/habittracker/README.md

 -------------------

 Here are some of the improvements that will be included in future versions:
-* Store an history of the past task scores to avoid scoring tasks several times when the user quits the tool and runs it again
 * Enable multithreading to enable parallel tracking activities
 * Provide the possibility for a user to choose whether to store credentials or not
 * Secure the credentials stored in configuration files